 - If the threat is received via e-mail, make sure to save the information on your computer.
 Most bomb threats are transmitted over the telephone; thus, the following instructions are provided with that assumption.

 - For threats via phone, use the Telephone Bomb Threat Checklist to collect information on the caller.
 This checklist should be located near to your phone.
 If applicable, pay attention to your telephone display and record the information shown in the display window.

 - The objective is to keep the caller on the line as long as possible to attempt to gather as much information as possible.
 Try not to anger the caller at any time.

 - While engaging the caller, pay attention to any background noise and distinctive sounds (machinery, traffic, other voices, music, television, etc.).

 - Note any characteristics of the caller's voice (gender, age, education, accent, etc.).

 - Attempt to obtain information on the location of a device (building, floor, room, etc.) and time of detonation.

-- Immediately after the call ends, notify the University Police at 568-8999.
+- Campus Police will manage all bomb threat activities.
+Immediately after the call ends, notify the Campus Police at 568-8999.